Eat and drink the right amount for you!

 Don’t forget what you drink matters too!
 Try to move away from sugary drinks like soda, juice, and energy drinks (to name a few).
 These drinks can add a lot of unwanted calories without providing any nutritional benefit.
 Drink water instead.
 It’s calorie free and readily available.
 Not keen on water?
 Try sparkling mineral water.
 Especially if you’re a soda drinker – the carbonation can be satisfying.
 Add some pizzazz to water.
 Slice up some citrus fruit or add some berries or you can even add sliced up veggies like cucumber.

 Remember this year’s nutrition month theme is about you.
+So eat and drink the right amount for you.
 You hold the tool to make healthier choices to fit best into your life.

 What fits into your lifestyle?